cjwit/melody/source/index.md

 Melody that is jarring
 ```

-### Linear relationships (Target: 200)
+### Linear relationships and harmony

 In these cases, I only give one single melody.
 Each is an idea in isolation.
 How you hear it, however, may depend on what context you would expect to sit alongside it.
 This is because so much musical activity is based on relationships between different musical ideas.
 Sometimes these are simultaneous (two ideas are happening at once).
 It's also worth thinking about these relationships sequentially since repetition so important to how we hear and understand music—how are expectations are set up—that it is difficult to overstate.
-This relates to ideas of *musical form*, large structures that unroll over time, and *rhythm*, which is a topic for another essay.
+This relates to ideas of *musical form*, large structures that unroll over time, and *rhythm*, which is a topic for another time.

 Listen to these melodies again.
 I'll add different *countermelodies*, other musical ideas, other melodies, that run "counter" to the main idea.